tc09-brcm-social/smCurl/examples/ldapusermgmt/README.md

 # examples/ldapusermgmt
 This uses the ldapud to implement the "Manage User Accounts" functions on the Admin UI and others.
+* Getting Started
+	* Minimally modify UD and Password in the env.shlib
+	* UD is an user directory object in the SiteMinder
+	* BINDPWD is in the format of ldap password authentication
+	* change only the password part.
+	* When either the BINDDN or BASEDN is empty, they
+	* are retrieved from SiteMinder.
+* Frictionless Password Reset
+	* will need to modify the environment variables
+	* used by selfpwdlink
+	* see doc.txt for more details.
 * env.shlib - take a look at the ldapud/env.shlib to
 	* customize some of the values in the env.shlib
 	* for your own customization